TaraRhoseyn/kicks_ecomm_store/README.md

 7. Parents of young children looking to buy good quality but affordable shoes for their growing children.
 8. Family members of young children looking to buy footwear-related gifts for seasonal occasions.

-### User Stories
+### Scope (User Stories)

 #### First-time users

+1. As a first-time user, I want to checkout without creating an account for ease of use.
+2. As a first-time user, I want to immediately understand what is being sold at the store.

+#### First-time/regular users

-1. As a first-time user, I want to able to navigate around the website in a way that is intuitive and easily understandable so I can browse freely.
+3. As a first-time/regular user, I want to able to navigate around the website in a way that is intuitive and easily understandable so I can browse freely.
+4. As a first-time/regular user, I want to view all products at once to freely browse.
-2. As a first-time user, I want to be able to create an account so I can see all of my information at once.
+5. As a first-time/regular user, I want to be able to search product by most expensive to least expensive so I can make a decision that makes sense with my budget.
-3. As a first-time user, I want to be able to place an order without creating an account if I wish.
+6. As a first-time/regular user, I want to be able to search product by least expensive to most expensive so I can make a decision that makes sense with my budget.
-4. As a first-time user, I want to be able to search the product catalog
+7. As a first-time/regular user, I want to view products by how highly rated they are so I can feel confident in my purchasing decision.
-- As a first-time user, I want to be directed to an error page if I am directed to a broken URL.
+8. As a first-time user/regular user, I want to be directed to an error page if I am directed to a broken URL or experience a server error.
+9. As a first-time user, I want to create an account so I can update delivery information.
+10. As a first-time user, I want to create an account so I can view my order history once placed.
+11. As a first-time user, I want to create an account so I can favourite products that I can revisit later.
+12. As a first-time/regular user, I want to see reviews of products so I can see if it’s the right product for me based on other user feedback.
+13. As a first-time/regular user, I want to add items to shopping bag so I can order multiple items in one go.
+14. As a first-time/regular user, I want to see only women’s products at a time.
+15. As a first-time/regular user, I want to see only men’s products at a time.
+16. As a first-time/regular user, I want to see only children’s products at a time.
+17. As a first-time/regular user, I want to see products related only to the type of product I’m interested in, e.g. socks or daps or trainers.
+18. As a first-time/regular user, I want to see all of the brands that sell products on the store.
+19. As a first-time/regular user, I want to see items relating only to the specific brands I select.
+20. As a first-time/regular user, I want quick user feedback when I have made a change to my account.
+21. As a first-time/regular user, I want quick user feedback when I have added an item to my shopping bag or removed it.
+22. As a first-time/regular user, I want to view my profile to update delivery information.
+23. As a first-time/regular user, I want to view my profile to view my order history.
+24. As a first-time/regular user, I want to favourite items that I can revisit later.
+25. As a first-time/regular user, I want to view my favourited items.
+26. As a first-time/regular user, I want to search the product catalog.
+27. As a first-time/regular user, I want feedback that my shopping bag is empty.
+28. As a first-time/regular user, I want to view all the products in my shopping bag at once if not empty.
+29. As a first-time/regular user, I want to easily remove or update items in the shopping bag.
+30. As a first-time/regular user, I want to checkout with my delivery information, payment information and complete my order.
+31. As a first-time/regular user, I want positive confirmation that my order has been successfully completed.
+32. As a first-time/regular user, I want feedback that my order is currently being processed.

-#### Regular visitors
+#### Regular users

+33. As a regular user, I want to add reviews to products to give other users feedback.
+34. As a regular user, I want to remove products from my favourites if I am no longer interested in.
+35. As a regular user, I want to reset my password in case I forget it.
-- As a regular visitor, I want to add, edit and remove favourite items so I can see which products I may want to purchase in the future.
+36. As a regular user, I want to edit product reviews if I wish to update it.
+37. As a regular user, I want to remove product reviews if I change my mind.
+38. As a regular user, I want to log out of my account.

-#### Site owner/Administrator
+#### Store owners

-- As a store owner, I want the ability to add products to the store to limit dev dependency.
+39. As a store owner (superuser), I want to add products to the store to limit dev dependency.
-- As a store owner, I want the ability to edit products in the store to quickly update inventory without dev dependency.
+40. As a store owner (superuser), I want to edit products in the store to quickly update inventory without dev dependency.
-- As a store owner, I want the ability to delete products from the store to quickly update inventory without dev dependency.
+41. As a store owner (superuser), I want to delete products from the store to quickly update inventory without dev dependency.
+42. As a store owner (superuser), I want to edit or delete user reviews for reputational safety.
-- As a store owner, I want the ability to add brands to the store to limit dev dependency.
+43. As a store owner (superuser), I want to add brands to the store to limit dev dependency.
-- As a store owner, I want the ability to edit brands in the store to quickly update inventory without dev dependency.
+44. As a store owner (superuser), I want to edit brands in the store to quickly update inventory without dev dependency.
-- As a store owner, I want the ability to delete brands from the store to quickly update inventory without dev dependency.
+45. As a store owner (superuser), I want to delete brands from the store to quickly update inventory without dev dependency.

-## Scope
+46. As a store owner (superuser), I want to add product types in the admin in case our inventory grows.
+47. As a store owner (superuser), I want to edit product types in the admin in case our inventory changes.
+48. As a store owner (superuser), I want to add product groups to the admin in case our inventory grows.
+49. As a store owner (superuser), I want to edit product groups in the admin in case our inventory changes.
+50. As a store owner (superuser), I want to view product reviews in the admin to see which products are popular.
+51. As a store owner (superuser), I want to view what products users have favourited in the admin to see which products are popular.
+52. As a store owner (superuser), I want to see orders placed in the admin so I can fulfil them.
+53. As a store owner (superuser), I want to edit orders placed in the admin in case a user gets in contact to make changes due to a mistake.
+54. As a store owner (superuser), I want to see all other users of the website so I can see the popularity of the website, manage staff permissions or view customer details.
+55. As a store owner (superuser), I want to see user email addresses associated with the website so I can create a marketing email list if the correct marketing permissions are set.

 ## Design